 To view the clusters in your workspace, click Compute in the sidebar.

-At the left side are two columns indicating if the cluster has been pinned and the status of the cluster.
+On the left side are two columns indicating if the cluster has been pinned and the status of the cluster.
 Hover over the status to get more information.

 30 days after a cluster is terminated, it is permanently deleted.
-To keep an all-purpose cluster configuration even after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
+To keep an all-purpose cluster configuration after a cluster has been terminated for more than 30 days, an administrator can pin the cluster.
 Up to 100 clusters can be pinned.

 Admins can pin a cluster from the cluster list or the cluster detail page by clicking the pin icon.

 Sometimes it can be helpful to view your cluster configuration as JSON.
 This is especially useful when you want to create similar clusters using the Clusters API.
-When you view an existing cluster, simply go to the Configuration tab, click JSON in the top right of the tab, copy the JSON, and paste it into your API call.
-JSON view is ready-only.
+When you view an existing cluster, go to the Configuration tab, click JSON in the top right of the tab, copy the JSON, and paste it into your API call.
+JSON view is read-only.